TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

 Absolute and relative links are a tricky concept to build a good mental model of, a metaphor may help:

 Think of the internet as a town, the directory in which your website is located as a museum, and each page on your website as a room in the museum.
-Relative links are directions from the current room (the movie theatre) to another room (the museum shop).
+Relative links are directions from the current room (the museum movie room) to another room (the museum shop).
 Absolute links, on the other hand, are directions from a fixed global origin called "root" to all possible locations, and denoted `/` (the town tourist office).

 ### Images